How I Want To Cook - Cook Like a Chef

 This silky, luxurious sauce with fresh tarragon and the subtle tang of mustard will make a masterpiece of your roasted or sautéed chicken.

 Take it from us: there's nothing more tempting than a luscious steak with a French wine-butter sauce.
 However, butter sauces often have mounds of butter.
 We find that if the wine and stock are well reduced, you'll only need about a tablespoon of butter per serving.
-Because everything counts in this minimalist preparation, choose fine wine, butter, meat, and, of course, stock.
+Because everything counts in this minimalist preparation, choose fine wine, butter, meat, and, of course, demi-glace.

 Juicy venison chops with a crunchy, cracked pepper crust played against the taste of sweet venison meat and woodsy morels are definitely worth celebrating.
 With our Glace de Gibier, this heady sauce is ultra simple!
 Sautéed carrots and steamed broccoli florets, or Brussels sprouts, would nicely complement this luxurious dish.